Hawaii travel guide

 Smouldering volcanoes, tropical rainforests, idyllic beaches, legendary surf and blistering sunshine: you need a good excuse not to visit Hawaii.

-Visitors can get as close as they dare to an active volcano in Hawaii Volcanoes National Park, on Hawaii Island, where hyperactive Kilauea has been spewing out copious amounts of lava every day since 1983.
+Visitors can get as close as they dare to an active volcano on Hawaii Island, where hyperactive Kilauea of Hawaii Volcanoes National Park has been spewing copious amounts of lava every day since 1983.

 And then there’s Kauai, Hawaii’s northernmost island.
 Offering jagged cliffs, primal rainforests, and barrelling waterfalls, it’s paradise for adventure travellers, who can spot green sea turtles off Poipu Beach, hike through Waimea Canyon, and kayak down the raging Waimea River.
 The only disappointment is leaving.